 The HSS contains the subscription-related information for all users served by the CSP.
 The HSS provides the support functions in the mobility management, session setup, user authentication and access authorization.

-The HSS shall have LI capabilities to generate the xIRIs as described in 7.2.3.3.
+The HSS shall have LI capabilities to generate the xIRIs as described in clause 7.2.3.3.
 The present document specifies two options for HSS LI capabilities:

 1. Use TS 33.107 [11] and TS 33.108 [21] natively as defined in those documents.